Burley, Rutland

 Burley, or Burley-on-the-Hill, is a village and civil parish in the county of Rutland in the East Midlands of England.
-It is located two miles (3 km) north-east of Oakham.
+It is two miles (3 km) north-east of Oakham.
 The population of the civil parish was 577 at the 2001 census, including Egleton, but reducing to 325 at the 2011 census.

-The village's name means 'wood/clearing with a fortification'.
+The village's name means "wood/clearing with a fortification".

-In the parish, north of the village, is Alstoe, the site of a possible small motte-and-bailey castle, and part of the deserted medieval village of Alsthorpe.
+In the parish, north of the village, is Alstoe, the site of a probable small motte-and-bailey castle, and part of the deserted medieval village of Alsthorpe.
 Alstoe was the name of a hundred.

 In 1379 Sir Thomas le Despenser granted the Burley manor to trustees, two of whom were his brother Henry, Bishop of Norwich and his nephew Hugh le Despenser.
 Thomas died without issue in 1381, when at the outbreak of the Peasants' Revolt, Henry was at Burley and travelled to Norwich to confront the rebels.

 The Old Smithy on the village green was used in advertisements for Cherry Blossom shoe polish in the 1920s.

-HM Prison Ashwell was located about one mile (2 km) west of the centre of the village on what was previously the site of a World War II US Army base, home to part of the 82nd Airborne Division.
+HM Prison Ashwell was located about one mile (2 km) west of the centre of the village on what was previously the site of a Second World War US Army base, home to part of the 82nd Airborne Division.
 Ashwell Prison closed in March 2011 and has been redeveloped as Oakham Enterprise Park, a business park for office and light industrial use.

-Burley-on-the-Hill House
+Burley House

-The mansion in the village overlooks Rutland Water.
+Burley House in the village now overlooks Rutland Water.
 The first house was owned by Sir John Harington of Exton.
-On New Year's day 1596 he produced a performance of Titus Andronicus and a masque written by his brother-in-law Sir Edward Wingfield at Burley.
+On New Year's Day 1596 he produced a performance of William Shakespeare’s play Titus Andronicus and a masque written by his brother-in-law Sir Edward Wingfield at Burley.
 Harington's daughter Lucy Russell, Countess of Bedford sold Burley to George Villiers, 1st Duke of Buckingham in 1620 for £28,000.

-Buckingham produced Ben Jonson's masque The Gypsies Metamorphosed at Burley in 1621 to celebrate his marriage to Katherine Manners.
-Later in 1621 Buckingham requested Scottish fir tree seeds and saplings for the park from the Earl of Mar, and 1624 the Earl of Northumberland sent 1,000 walnut trees.
+Buckingham produced Ben Jonson's masque The Gypsies Metamorphosed at Burley in August 1621 to celebrate his marriage to Katherine Manners.
+Nicholas Lanier supervised the music.
+King James and Prince Charles were present.
+Later in the year, Buckingham requested Scottish fir tree seeds and saplings for the park from the Earl of Mar, and 1624 the Earl of Northumberland sent 1,000 walnut trees.